mikkohei13/havistin2/readme.md

 ## Running in development

-First build the image, and tag it with a version number and/or as latest:
+First build the image, and tag it as latest:

     docker build -t havistin2-gunicorn:latest .

-Or set a version number:
+...or set a version number:

     docker build -t havistin2-gunicorn:VERSIONNUMBER -t havistin2-gunicorn:0.1 .